No Hard Feelings (2023)

 Incognita’s Infamous Adventures is so fun and catchy.
 Incognita’s Infamous Adventures can be streamed on Amazon Prime.

 As far as the characters, I think the two characters that I felt drawn to right away were Fjord (played by Travis Willingham) and Yasha (played by Ashley Johnson).
 Fjord has this cowboy persona with the voice that Travis chose for the character.
-Fjord seems to be one of the more intelligent characters within the group and it’s fun to see Travis play someone that’s vastly different from Grog.
-With Yasha, I liked how she is the bodyguard of sorts and she has these one-liners that are delivered with no enthusiasm which makes the whole group laugh.
+Fjord seems to be one of the more intelligent characters within the group, and it’s fun to see Travis play someone vastly different from Grog.
+With Yasha, I liked how she is the bodyguard of sorts, and she has these one-liners that are delivered with no enthusiasm, which makes the whole group laugh.
 Also, I like how Yasha and Beau start flirting right away.
 I’m curious to see if that develops into something later.